allenai/allennlp-guide/chapters/part3/fairness.md

 <exercise id="6" title="Next Steps">

-**Friendly reminder:** While the fairness and bias mitigation tools provided by `allennlp.fairness` help reduce and control biases and increase how equitably models perform, they do <em>not</em> by any means remove biases or make models entirely fair.
+**Friendly reminder:** While the fairness and bias mitigation tools provided by `allennlp.fairness` help reduce and control biases and increase how equitably models perform, they do <em>not</em> completely remove biases or make models entirely fair.
+Bias mitigation must go hand-in-hand with the auditing of real-world model performance to ensure that humans are not unfairly impacted by the model's decisions.

 We're excited to see your contributions to the Fairness module!
 </exercise>